dazuma/toys/toys/docs/guide.md

     # Repurposes -q to set the "quick" option instead of "quiet"
     flag :quick, "-q"

-You may also completely disable a flag, and *not* repurpose it, using the `disable_flag` directive.
+You can also completely disable a flag, and *not* repurpose it, using the `disable_flag` directive.
 It lets you mark one or more flags as "never use".

 For example, if you disable the `-q` flag, then `-q` will no longer be a